-- The care you receive is included in the plan's Medical Benefits Chart.
+- The care you receive is included in the plan's Medical Benefits Chart .
 (This chart is in Chapter 4 of this document). - The care you receive is considered medically necessary.
 Medically necessary means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.

 - You receive your care from a provider who is eligible to provide services under Original Medicare.
-As a member of our plan, you can receive your care from either a network provider or an out-of-network provider (for more about this, see Section 2 in this chapter). - O The providers in our network are listed in the Provider Directory Humana.com/SearchResources. - O If you use an out-of-network provider, your share of the costs for your covered services may be higher. - O Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
+As a member of our plan, you can receive your care from either a network provider or an out-of-network provider.
+(For more about this, see Section 2 in this chapter.) - The providers in our network are listed in the Provider Directory. - Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
 Except for emergency care, we cannot pay a provider who is not eligible to participate in Medicare.
 If you go to a provider who is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
 Check with your provider before receiving services to confirm that they are eligible to participate in Medicare.